Arkadiusz Krysik

 Regulatory technology (RegTech) solutions are changing the way insurers manage compliance and regulatory reporting.

-The adoption of RegTech solutions delivers significant value by reducing the cost and complexity of compliance, minimizing the risk of regulatory breaches, and freeing up resources to focus on core business activities.
+The adoption of RegTech solutions delivers significant value by reducing the cost and complexity of compliance, minimizing the risk of leaking sensitive customer data, and freeing up resources to focus on core business activities.

 5 software solutions in the insurance industry that every professional should know

-In the insurance industry, staying ahead means knowing the right digital tools.
+In the insurance industry a key for competetivness is knowing the right digital tools.

 Here are five essential software solutions every insurance professional should be familiar with.